anjali-001/-100-DOC/Day38/helloworld/README.md

+Portals are used if you want to mount on any DOM node.
+Even though all the components ate children to the app Component and the app cpmponent is mounted on the root component we can use portals to mount on nay DOM node.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).